department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/vetext-meeting-sept18.md

 ## Strategy

- 1. Questionnaire team to send an API that has a list of Questionnaires (this will populate the admin tool drop down for a user to associate an appt to the notification)
+ 1. Questionnaire team will expose an API endpoint that has a list of Questionnaires that VEText will use to populate a drop down in their admin tool.
- 2. Questionnaire team will send an endpoint for the Vettext to let us know which questionnaire the user selected in the drop down.
+ 2. Questionnaire team will expose an API endpoint for the VEText to notify the questionnaire service which questionnaire was selected for which user using the dropdown from point 1.
- 3. Questionnaire team will send a URL to include in the notification Vet Text sends to the veteran.
+ 3. Questionnaire team will create a relatively unique URL, and send it back to the VEText to include in the notification VEText sends to the veteran.
- 4. VetText will potentially expose to us an API to know when an appt. has been scheduled so we can populate our Questionnaire list on va.gov.
-This would also need to include the status updates so we know if an appt. has been re-scheduled or canceled.
+ 4. VEText can potentially expose to us an API to know when an appointment has been scheduled so we can populate our Questionnaire list on va.gov.
+This would also need to include the status updates so we know if an appointment has been re-scheduled or canceled.